-“Sir, it would be unadvisable to mount a full-court press to capture and incarcerate the Angel.
+“Sir, it would be inadvisable to mount a full-court press to capture and incarcerate the Angel.
 All her actions to date have been to protect people.
-If we were to ignominiously throw her in the slammer, there’s a good chance that she might clam up and never cooperate with us.
+If we were to throw her ignominiously in the slammer, there’s a good chance that she might clam up and never cooperate with us.
 She has shown some willingness to speak with me.
-By letting me continue to try to gain her trust and friendship, we might just turn her into a real asset.”
+By letting me continue to try to gain her trust and friendship, we might turn her into a real asset.”

 “Mac,” Agent Hanko said, “we can’t let a vigilante operate in Chicago, administering street justice.
 The rule of law must prevail.”

 “Sir, most of her interventions were to rescue people accosted or brutalized by mob thugs.
 There was a recent human trafficking incident where she beat up two mob grunts holding five women prisoners.
-But there’s no evidence that she’s doling out her own street justice.”
+But there’s no evidence that she’s doling out street justice.”

-“Mac,” Agent Mason said, “your mother testified that this Angel person broke into her computer system,.
+“Mac,” Agent Mason said, “your mother testified that this Angel person broke into her computer system.
 This woman is a cyber-criminal.”

 “Wouldn’t the FBI like to know how she does this?”

 “Well, of course.
 If you do encounter this woman, encourage her to turn herself in.
-I’ll make sure that the lives she saved will be considered when she is prosecuted.”
+The Courts will consider the lives she saved.”

 “Fat chance, D’Marcus,” Anne Merrick said, laughing.
-“There’s not a jury in this town that will convict her, especially after our firm makes her look like the second coming of Joan of Arc.”
+“No jury in this town will convict her, especially after our firm makes her look like the second coming of Joan of Arc.”

 “Speaking for the firm, Agent Mason,” John Merrick said, “we have no further information to disclose about our client, the woman known as the Chicago Angel.
-She is protected by Attorney-client privilege, something that we will aggressively defend in court.
+Attorney-client privilege is something that we will aggressively defend in court.
 For this reason, I am ending this meeting.
 Ms. Grainger will escort you to the building lobby.”

 Standing up, Special Agent Mason looked irritated, as he always does.
 Commander DiMarco turned to Anne Merrick one last time.